Midesales/HNGx-frontend-stage-three/README.md

 Image Search: Users can search for images by entering keywords such as computer, cars and so on in the search bar.
 The application fetches images from the Pexels API based on the search query.

 User Authentication: Users can log in and log out using the provided authentication system.
 The username is displayed when logged in.
-User can log in with a default username and password and can also signup if they want
+Users can log in with a default username and password and can also signup if they want

 Username: user@example.com Password: 1Password

-Drag-and-Drop: Users can arrange images within the gallery using drag-and-drop functionality.
+Drag-and-Drop: Authenticated Users can arrange images within the gallery using drag-and-drop functionality.
 Images can be moved to different positions within the gallery.

 Load More: Users can load more images by clicking the "Load more" button, which fetches additional images from the API